Higher algebraic structures in Hamiltonian Floer theory: From -algebras to differential graded manifolds

-For the new algebraic structures arising from the definition of the big pair-of-pants product, which we will define in the next section, we need a more geometrical view of the $L_{\infty}$-structure.
-From \cite{F} we recall
+In the last section we have shown that the vector field $\tilde{X}\in\T^{(1,0)}\tilde{\Q}$ encodes an $L_{\infty}$-structure $(\tilde{m}_r)$ on $\tilde{\Q}$ (with $\tilde{m}_1=\del$ being the boundary operator of cylindrical contact homology) by polynomially expanding $\tilde{X}$.
+For the new algebraic structures arising from the definition of the big pair-of-pants product, which we will define in the next section, we need a more geometrical view of the $L_{\infty}$-structure. \\

 \begin{proposition} The pair $(\tilde{\Q}, \tilde{X})$ defines a (infinite-dimensional) differential graded manifold. \end{proposition}